 A range of States’ national laws provide for some form of universal jurisdiction.
 Such domestic legislation empowers national courts to investigate and prosecute persons suspected of crimes potentially amounting to violations of international law regardless of where the crime was committed, the nationality of the suspect, or the nationality of the victim.

 Amnesty International reports that, in total, 163 of the 193 UN Member States “can exercise universal jurisdiction over one or more crimes under international law, either as such crimes or as ordinary crimes under national law.”
 See Amnesty International, Universal Jurisdiction: A Preliminary Survey of Legislation Around the World – 2012 Update (2012), at 2.
 The annexes to Amnesty International’s report indexes State definitions of crimes under international law and the circumstances in which States allow the domestic exercise of universal jurisdiction.
 See id., Annexes I & II.
-As of September 1, 2012, a total of 147 States have provided universal jurisdiction over one or more crimes under international law.
+As of September 1, 2012, Amnesty reports that a total of 147 States have provided universal jurisdiction over one or more crimes under international law.
 See id. at 12.
 No fewer than 166 States have defined at least one of the four crimes upon which universal jurisdiction can be exercised — war crimes, crimes against humanity, genocide, and torture — as crimes in their national law.
 See id.
-Many of these definitions, however, do not always align with the strictest requirements of international law, which may create a gap of impunity.
+Many of these definitions, however, do not always align with the requirements of international law, which may create a gap of impunity.
 See id.
 Furthermore, 91 States have provided for universal jurisdiction over ordinary crimes under national law, which may or may not also constitute violations of international law.
 See id.